manoharan-lab/holopy/docs/source/users/theories.rst

 :ref:`Lens<_with_lens>` theories which use a more detailed description of the effects of the objective lens.
-The lens-free theories usually do not need any additional parameters specified, whereas the lens theories need the lens's acceptance angle, which can be specified as either a fixed number of a :class:`.Prior` object, representing an unknown value to be determined in an inference calculation.
+The lens-free theories usually do not need any additional parameters specified, whereas the lens theories need the lens's acceptance angle, which can be specified as either a fixed number or a :class:`.Prior` object, representing an unknown value to be determined in an inference calculation.